*

 • Overview

 General responsibility and personality of the deity, to which tribe does he/she belong, where is she worshipped?
+Are there others in his/her realm?

 • Appearance